Last Updated on

 3. Cute Dorkie puppies don’t take up a lot of space

 Since the Yorkshire Terrier and the Dachshund are similar in size, the Yorkie and Dachshund mix is a small breed.
-A full-grown Dorkie can be 5 to 10 inches (12 to 25 cm) tall and weigh 5 to 12 pounds (2 to 5 kilograms).
+As mentioned above a full-grown Dorkie can be 5 to 10 inches (12 to 25 cm) tall and weigh 5 to 12 pounds (2 to 5 kilograms).

 This minuscule crossbreed comes at an even tinier size.
 The miniature Dorkie is the offspring of a Miniature Dachshund or a Teacup Yorkshire Terrier.
 Many people prefer toy dogs like Mini Dorkie puppies because they’re easier to take care of compared to larger dog breeds.